CtrlK

 Specificity

-Names the domain (AI agents) and lists some capability areas (tool use, memory systems, planning strategies, multi-agent orchestration), but these are high-level categories rather than concrete actions like 'design agent architectures' or 'implement tool calling loops'.
+Names the domain (AI agents) and lists some areas like 'tool use, memory systems, planning strategies, multi-agent orchestration,' but these are high-level categories rather than concrete actions.
+No specific verbs like 'creates agent scaffolding' or 'implements tool-calling loops' are present.

 2 / 3